Non-contact temperature measurement of plastic film

 The wavelength of 3.43µm at which the thermoMETER CTP-3 operates is perfectly suited to the above-mentioned film types.
 For pyrometers operating at other spectral ranges, these films appear transparent, making temperature measurement of the film impossible.
 With other film types such as polyethersulfone or polyurethane, the thermoMETER CTP-7 can be used as its spectral range is adapted to these materials.

-The temperature range extends from 50°C to 400°C. The pyrometer provides stables measurement values in ambient temperatures up to 75°C. It is available with either analog or digital outputs.
+The temperature range of the thermoMETER CTP-3 extends from 50°C to 400°C. The pyrometer provides stables measurement values in ambient temperatures up to 75°C. It is available with either analog or digital outputs.

 High accuracy and resolution are the key characteristics of all thermoMETER sensors.
-Particularly with temperature-critical applications, IR sensors from Micro-Epsilon are the preferred choice in order to achieve easy, high precision measurements.
+Particularly with temperature-critical applications, IR sensors from Micro-Epsilon are the preferred choice in order to achieve reliable measurements.